opensearch-project/data-prepper/data-prepper-plugins/otel-metrics-raw-processor/README.md

 The `exponential_histogram_max_allowed_scale` parameter defines the maximum allowed scale for the exponential histogram.
 Increasing this parameter will increase potential memory consumption.
 See [the spec](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto) for more information on exponential histograms and their computational complexity.

-All exponential histograms that have a scale that is above 10 (or the configured parameter) will be discarded and logged with error level.
+All exponential histograms that have a scale that is above the configured parameter (by default, 10) will be discarded and logged with error level.
 **Note**: the absolute scale value is used for comparison, so a scale of -11 will be treated equally to 11 and thus exceed the configured value of 10 - and be discarded.

 ## Metrics